A Step-By-Step Guide to Implementing Custom YouTube Embed Code

 8. Add a title to the video; once you save and publish, the title appears above the video in the sidebar you specified.

-You probably noticed a code in the Share menu that begins with < iframe.
-This iframe code lets you manipulate things like the video size, including disabling the full screen so your website remains visible, autoplay, and other functions.
-Normally, this requires coding.
+Maybe you noticed a code in the Share menu that begins with < iframe.
+This iframe code lets you manipulate things like the size of your video, including disabling the full screen so your website remains visible, autoplay, and other functions.
+Normally, this requires actual coding.

 WordPress plugins such as Youtube (sic) Widget Responsive and Simple YouTube Embed simplify advanced embed customizing.
-Or you can use the handy tool from Classy Nemesis, a.k.a. engineer/developer Jonathan Prusik.
+Or you can use this handy tool from Classy Nemesis, a.k.a. engineer/developer Jonathan Prusik.

 Now you know how to use YouTube to boost your brand and engage your customers–on your very own site!
 Learn more and read up on other topic-related articles on our blog.